 If you receive a negative result and have had contact with a person known to have had COVID-19 you should remain in isolation until the end of the 14 day period.

-develop new symptoms or your existing symptoms worsen within your 14 day
+If you develop new symptoms or your existing symptoms worsen within your 14 day isolation period then please call NHS 111 and follow their advice.

 For patients contacting the practice by telephone, an accurate travel history is key to identifying risk of COVID-19 cases.